raspberrypilearning/infrared-bird-box/worksheet.md

 ## Installing the camera and LED into the bird box

-This part of the guide is going to be quite like [Blue Peter](http://www.bbc.co.uk/cbbc/shows/blue-peter).
-This is a famous children's TV show in Britain which often involves making things out of cardboard toilet rolls, sticky-back plastic and empty plastic bottles.
-The idea here is simply to demonstrate what has to be achieved with installing the camera; it will then be up to you to come up with a more permanent solution, which is a tremendously fun group activity in itself.
+In this part of the guide, we will demonstrate what has to be achieved by installing the camera; it will then be up to you to come up with a more permanent solution, which is a fun group activity in itself.

 The following instructions are for the [Gardman](http://www.diy.com/nav/garden/pet-bird-care/bird-care/nesting_boxes/Gardman-Wild-Bird-Nest-Box-9374965) bird box.

-1. Firstly, place your finger on the roof approximately above the centre of the main body of the bird box.
+1. Place your finger on the roof approximately above the centre of the main body of the bird box.

     ![](images/bb-install-1.jpg)